openfoodfacts/openfoodfacts-infrastructure/docs/sanoid.md

 Use `--recursive` to also backup subdatasets.

 Don't forget to create a sane retention policy (with `autosnap=no`) in sanoid on $BACKUP_SERVER to remove old data.

+**Note:** because of the 6h timeout, if you have big datasets, you may want to do the first synchronization before enabling the service.